Ketogenic diet for mental health: Come for the weight loss, stay for the mental health benefits?

 Epilepsy and bipolar disorder share features

-While the science of nerve signaling and genetic mutations is incredibly complex, it makes sense that a therapy, the ketogenic diet, that has been used successfully in epilepsy for 100 years might be helpful in conditions that share some similar features.
-Could changing the brain’s fuel, help change the malfunctions in its nerve cell firings and neuron excitability?
+While the science of nerve signaling and genetic mutations is incredibly complex, it makes sense that the ketogenic diet, which has been used successfully in epilepsy for 100 years, might be helpful in conditions that share some similar features.

-Fortunately, the ketogenic diet is wheat- and gluten-free.
+Fortunately, a ketogenic diet is typically wheat- and gluten-free.

 Managing medications while going ketogenic

-Are you thinking of trying the ketogenic diet for your mental health?
-If you are not on any psychiatric medications you can begin right away.
+Are you thinking of trying a ketogenic diet for your mental health?
+If you are not on any medications, you can begin right away.

 If you are on medication, Dr. Ede recommends you work closely with your psychiatrist or mental health care provider.
 “Ketogenic diets cause profound shifts in brain and body chemistry rather quickly.
 These changes are almost always positive and healthy, but they can have a major impact on medication levels, dosages and side effects that require close medical supervision,” she says.

-Originally Ole Jørgen took little to no medication for his bipolar illness, now he only carries medication as a safety precaution, in consultation with his doctors.
-Now he finds that with his ketogenic diet, exercise and good sleep his moods are predictable and stable.
+Today Ole Jørgen Hessen finds that by following a keto diet and getting enough exercise and sleep, his moods are predictable and stable.
 In short, life is good.
 He is reaching out to friends more.
 “I even met a girlfriend and we have started a good relationship.”
 He plans to run the New York City Marathon in the fall of 2018, another first for him.

 “This diet is a great tool that you can adapt.
 I highly recommend that people try it and give it three to five months before drawing any conclusions,” he says.

-If you have tried the ketogenic diet or a low-carb high-fat diet for your mental health concerns, we’d love to hear about your experience.
+If you have tried a ketogenic or low-carb diet for mental health concerns, we’d love to hear about your experience.